rv2036/rvspoc/content/en/posts/00-RISC-V-spoc.md

 November 1, 2023 – November 30, 2023: Event Launch an Announcement of Projects

-December 1, 2023 – February 16, 2024: Registration and Competitive Events
+December 1, 2023 – ~~February 16~~February 29, 2024: Registration and Competitive Events

-February 17, 2024 – March 1, 2024: Host Assessment of Submissions and Announcement of Winners
+~~February 17~~March 1, 2024 – ~~March 1~~March 31, 2024: Host Assessment of Submissions and Announcement of Winners

 Early April, 2024: Awards Ceremony and RISC-V Technical Seminar